tymonherzyk/neutral-modelling-framework/Fitting/README.md

 ## References
 <a id="1">[1]</a>
 Hubbell, S. (2001).
-The Unified Neutral Theory of Biodiversity and Biogeography, Monographs in Population Biology (Vol. 32).
+The Unified Neutral Theory of Biodiversity and Biogeography, _Monographs in Population Biology_ (Vol. 32).

+<a id="2">[2]</a>
+Sloan, W. T., Lunn, M., Woodcock, S., Head, I. M., Nee, S., & Curtis, T. P. (2006).
+Quantifying the roles of im- migration and chance in shaping prokaryote community structure, _Environmental Microbiology_, 8(4), 732–740.